joshfishman/AI-CRO/README.md

 - Utility functions for common operations
 - TypeScript and ESLint configuration included

+### Platform Integrations

+#### Webflow Integration

+We've updated our Webflow integration with improved cross-browser compatibility and error handling:

+1. See the [Webflow Integration Guide](docs/Webflow-Integration.md) for detailed instructions
+2. Key improvements include:
+   - Fixed "AICRO.init is not a function" errors
+   - Added URL parameter access for the selector tool
+   - Improved script loading sequence

 ## 🚀 Getting Started

 1. Fork this repository